Visitor guide

 - Royal necropolis

-- Burial place of the kings and queens of France for over twelve centuries; almost every monarch from the 10th century to the Revolution rests here
+- Burial place of the kings and queens of France for over twelve centuries; all but three monarchs from the 10th century until 1793 rests here

 - The gisants